galaxyproject/admin-training/sessions/03-production-basics/ex3-nginx.md

     }
 ```

 Note that the directory `/srv/galaxy/upload_store` is where the nginx upload module will store uploaded datasets. nginx runs as the `www-data` user, so we need to ensure that Galaxy can read and remove files from this directory.
-To do this, we make the `www-data` a member of the `galaxy` group, set the directory to group-writable, change its group ownership to `galaxy`, and set its setgid bit:
+To do this, we make `www-data` a member of the `galaxy` group, create the directory, set its set group ID (setgid) attribute (2) and its permissions to `rwxrwx---` (770), and change its user and group ownership to `www-data` and `galaxy` respectively:

 ```console
 $ sudo usermod -a -G galaxy www-data